neumino/rethinkdbdash/README.md

 #### Using TLS Connections

+_Note_: Support for a TLS proxy is experimental.

 RethinkDB does not support TLS connections to the server yet, but in case you want to run it over an untrusted network and need encryption, you can easily run a TLS proxy on your server with: